Normalize pasted text and invisible characters

 When to be careful

-- This page fixes typography and character-level problems, not originality, truthfulness, or tone.
+- This page fixes typography and character-level problems, not accuracy, meaning, or tone.

 - If a document depends on exact symbols, verify those lines manually before publishing.